KIIS 102.3: History

 Due to changes in media ownership laws which meant a newspaper and a TV or radio station could no longer be owned by the same company in the same market, 5AD was sold in 1987 to Hoyts Media, owner of the Triple M network in the Eastern States.

 In 1991 5AD was sold again to Montclair Investments.
 The owners of Montclair included former 5DN personality Jeremy Cordeaux and former 5DN station manager Sue Fraser.
 In 1992 they made an offer to buy low rating FM radio station X102 (formerly 5DN and Radio 102 FM) from Mount Gambier businessman Allan Scott.

 The transaction proceeded and 5AD was immediately simulcast on the 102.3 FM frequency from July 1993.
 It proved to be an instant success in both ratings and advertising terms with the station continuing to simulcast on the AM frequency.

 However the Australian Broadcasting Authority directed the simulcast must end as it provided the station with an unfair advantage in terms of audience reach.
 As the 5DN call sign remained aligned with the ownership of the FM frequency, 5AD FM's owners decided to place a hybrid talk format on the AM band and so launched Radio 1323 with a number of former 5DN personalities including Jeremy Cordeaux, Nan Witcomb and Bob Byrne.
 This new station proved equally challenging and the owners later decided to reinvent it as 5DN in 1994, then later SEN and finally as oldies music station Cruise 1323 in 2005.

+In 2001 5AD-FM was sold to ARN who then re-branded it as Mix 102.3.

-In October 2025, ARN announced that the Hayley and Max in the Morning would cease and be replaced by Ben & Liam.
+In October 2025, ARN announced Mix 102.3 would be rebranded to KIIS 1023 with the music format to change to Contemporary Hit Radio.
+It was also announced that Hayley and Max in the Morning would cease and be replaced by Ben & Liam.

-In January 2026, Mix 102.3 will be rebranded to KIIS 1023 with the music format to change to Contemporary Hit Radio.
+In January 2026, workday announcer, Michelle Murphy, departed the station after 10 years of hosting the Adelaide workday.
+It was also announced that Ben & Liam wouldn't join the station on breakfast, until April 1, 2026, due to a non compete clause in their NOVA contracts.